redhat-cip/software-factory/docs/deploy.rst

 for test deployments.
 Only the SF deployment method for OpenStack is targeted for production.

-This step requires that VM images have been built `Build or retrieve SF VM images`_.
+This step requires that VM images have been built or fetched `Build or retrieve SF VM images`_.

 The LXC deployment only support CentOS 7 host.